- What is DegreeWorks?

 Academic Hold: You should visit the Office of Academic Services

-- First Year students with an overall GPA of a 1.9 and sophomores, juniors, and seniors with an overall GPA of a 2.0 are in good academic standing with the university.
+- First Year students with an overall GPA of a 1.9 and second, third, and fourth year students with an overall GPA of a 2.0 are in good academic standing with the university.
 Please note that all students must have a minimum cumulative GPA of a 2.0 to be eligible for financial aid and to graduate.

 - Wintersession is a one-week, intensive session that typically takes place the week before the Spring semester begins.
 A number of courses are offered in this format that allows you to earn three undergraduate credits during a one-week intensive session.
 You can register for one of the courses offered, provided that you have satisfied the pre-requisites for the course.
 The tuition is charged separately from the Fall or Spring tuition bill.
-Contact the Office of Academic Services for the schedule of Wintersession courses and their syllabi.
+Wintersession courses will posted along with the spring course listings.

-- Bentley runs two six-week summer sessions, the first starting at the end of May and the second starting at the beginning of July.
-In addition, the University runs one-week accelerated courses in May.
+- Bentley runs a one-week summer intensive which is typically held the week after spring semester's finals.
+Additionally, there are two four-week summer sessions, the first starting at the end of May and the second starting at the beginning of July.
 For the summer sessions and accelerated courses, the tuition charge is separate from the Fall or Spring tuition bill.
 The schedule of summer session courses can be found online.